 What are microfiber mops?
 These mops consist of a lightweight handle with a very maneuverable flat rectangular head.
-A microfiber pad attaches to the mop head with velcro.
+A microfiber pad attaches to the mop head with hook and loop fastener.
 In a typical application, fresh microfiber pads are placed to soak in a basin of cleaning solution on the cleaning cart.
 In each room, a clean cloth is taken from the basin, hand wrung out, dropped flat on the floor and the mop head is placed on it.
-The velcro attaches the cloth to the mop, which is then ready for use.
+The hook and loop fastener attaches the cloth to the mop, which is then ready for use.

 In a typical setting, the worker uses 1-2 pads to clean a patient room.
 After use, the worker easily removes the soiled pad by placing a foot on the pad edge and lifting the mop handle away.
 The soiled pad is set aside for laundering.
 Used pads are not returned to the cleaning solution, so the cleaning solution does not become contaminated or need replenishing.